-a) Eleven sets of dry-weather tyres will be allocated by the FIA technical delegate to each nominated driver six of "prime" specification and five of "option" specification.
+- a) Twelve sets of dry-weather tyres will be allocated by the FIA technical delegate to each nominated driver seven of "prime" specification and five of "option" specification. - One set of "prime" specification may only be used during the first 30 minutes of P1 and must be returned to the tyre supplier before the start of P2.

-One set of "prime" specification must be returned to the tyre supplier before the start of P2 and one further set of "prime" specification and one set of "option" specification before the start of P3.
+One further set of "prime" specification must be returned to the tyre supplier before the start of P2 and one further set of "prime" specification and one set of "option" specification before the start of P3.
 If P1 and P2 are both declared wet one set of the tyres normally returned before the start of P3 may be retained by each driver but must be returned to the tyre supplier before the start of the qualifying practice session.